Risk-Sensitive Online Selection with Bounded Adaptivity: Revisiting Theorem : Pricing Design in Fully-dynamic Setting and the Proof of Optimality

-In this section, we revisit Theorem~\ref{thm:k:cvar:design:phi}, which provides a design for an online mechanism that uses $k$ pricing functions and achieves exact optimal performance under the \cvar\ metric in the large-inventory regime where $k \rightarrow \infty$, as established by Proposition~\ref{prop:order:optimal:k:risk}.
-Theorem~\ref{thm:k:cvar:design:phi} focuses on another special case of the \oksrisk\ problem in which the online algorithm is allowed up to $k-1$ price changes.
+Theorem~\ref{apx:thm:k:cvar:design:phi} focuses on another special case of the \oksrisk\ problem in which the online algorithm is allowed up to $k-1$ price changes.
 In this setting, the price-change cap constraint is effectively relaxed, allowing the decision maker to employ a fully dynamic pricing scheme.
-The proof of Proposition~\ref{prop:order:optimal:k:risk} follows from Theorem~\ref{thm:k:cvar:design:phi} using simple mathematical arguments, and we defer the full proof to Appendix~\ref{apx:prop:order:optimal:k:risk}.
-Below, we first outline the proof road map for Theorem~\ref{thm:k:cvar:design:phi}, and then, in the subsequent section, we provide the detailed proof.
+The proof of optimality of this design follows from Theorem~\ref{apx:thm:k:cvar:design:phi} using simple mathematical arguments, and we defer the full proof to Appendix~\ref{apx:prop:order:optimal:k:risk}.
+Below, we first outline the proof road map for Theorem~\ref{apx:thm:k:cvar:design:phi}, and then, in the subsequent section, we provide the detailed proof.

-\paragraph{Proof Overview.} We next provide a proof of Theorem~\ref{thm:k:cvar:design:phi} that departs from the randomized primal–dual framework used earlier and instead focuses on interpreting the correlated pricing scheme in Algorithm~\ref{alg:corr:PPM:limited:price:change} as a rounding method for fractional allocations.
+\paragraph{Proof Overview.} We next provide a proof of Theorem~\ref{apx:thm:k:cvar:design:phi} that departs from the randomized primal–dual framework used earlier and instead focuses on interpreting the correlated pricing scheme in Algorithm~\ref{alg:corr:PPM:limited:price:change} as a rounding method for fractional allocations.
 This proof approach illustrates how the correlated pricing scheme employed by Algorithm~\ref{alg:corr:PPM:limited:price:change} naturally induces randomized integral decisions that losslessly round those of a fractional algorithm using the same set of pricing functions.
 Hence, the correlated posted-pricing scheme in Algorithm~\ref{alg:corr:PPM:limited:price:change} can be viewed not only as a mechanism for ensuring incentive compatibility but also as a rounding scheme that converts fractional decisions into randomized integral ones without any loss in expected performance.

-We now proceed with the detailed proof of Theorem~\ref{thm:k:cvar:design:phi}.
+We now proceed with the detailed proof of Theorem~\ref{apx:thm:k:cvar:design:phi}.

 \begin{proof} Consider the following algorithm, denoted by \algfrac, which uses the set of pricing functions $\{\phi_i\}_{i=1}^{k}$ to generate the fractional allocation $\hat x_t$ for each arriving buyer~$t$ as follows: